 World Down Syndrome Day

-How can you help celebrate WDSD and raise awareness?
+How can you help celebrate WDSD and raise funds?

 Please ensure that you respect privacy when sharing photos, especially photos with minors.
 We advise you to follow your school or groups Data Protection policies prior to sharing on social media.

-On March 21st, we invite you to get all your friends, family and colleagues involved and let’s get people talking on World Down Syndrome Day.
+On March 21st, we invite you to get all your friends, family and colleagues involved, let’s get people talking on World Down Syndrome Day.